 Steep learning curve.
 Many older couples have been dividing household tasks for years.
 A surviving parent may not know the state of their finances or what bills need to be paid.
 They may never have learned how to cook a meal, drive a car, access their computer, or when to take out the trash.
 This can be a harmful source of anxiety for an elderly individual.
 They may be facing something in their life that they are unprepared for, and this can cause additional stress during an already tense time.
 They may feel very isolated and ashamed to ask for help.
 The best thing you can do is offer your support.
 They might benefit from having prepared meals or groceries delivered directly to their house.
 To ease their burden, hire assistance for home tasks like a house cleaner, gardener, or handyman.
 Family members may need to assist with paying bills or evaluating their finances.

 Mourning takes time.
 There is no roadmap or timeline for grief.
-Some spouses can experience painful signs of grief for up to two years after the loss of a spouse.
+Some spouses can experience painful signs of grief for years after the loss of a spouse.
 Take your cues from your parent and go at their pace.
 Most will experience good days and bad days.
 And remember, even if all seems to be going well, grief can resurface at holidays, anniversaries, and family occasions.
 Acknowledge their sorrow and share how you feel.
 Encourage them to talk, cry, and express their sadness.
 Sometimes grief can continue much longer than anticipated and longer than it is healthy for your parent.
 Signs of continued severe grief can include forgetfulness, disorganization, unable to concentrate, lack of interest in activities, and a fascination with death.
 If your loved one’s intense grief does not lessen and it is affecting their daily lives, we suggest that you seek psychological help.

 Vulnerable to depression.
 Losing a spouse is life altering and can easily lead to depression, especially among the elderly.
 Once a spouse has passed away, many people don’t want to intrude which can lead to isolation and ultimately, depression.
 Include your loved one in group activities, take them on informal outings or to run errands, find them a new activity to participate in, take them to church, or if appropriate, get them a pet as a companion.
 Encourage them to find a support group or to consult with a mental health professional if they are showing signs of depression.